How many pieces of software did it take to run your last Public Relations campaign?

 - Onboarding and training: Using a new tool or platform can be overwhelming at first, so invest in a tool that offers comprehensive onboarding and training – this is a good way to make sure you get the most out of it.

 - User accounts and permission levels: For bigger organizations with large PR teams, it’s good practice to have a hierarchy of user accounts and permission levels.
 Certain features might be made available only to managers and above, to ensure the content has gone through the proper approval channels before release.

 - Secure login: Cyber security is an absolutely crucial consideration as hackers are constantly looking for vulnerabilities in large companies through which they can pose a threat.
-Look for features that ensure that your account will stay safe no matter where you work from – single sign-on and multi-factor authentication are considered standard.
+Our PR distribution software guide will help you look for features that ensure that your account will stay safe no matter where you work from – single sign-on and multi-factor authentication are considered standard.

 - SSL certificate: These digital security certificates let users know they’re not on a bogus site.
 They ensure encrypted connections between the browser or user’s device and the server or website they’re connecting to.

 - Accessibility and compliance: Many organizations are required to have an accessible website by law (including their newsroom) and the Web Content Accessibility Guidelines are the best place to see which requirements this entails and determine whether your provider will be able to fulfill them.
 The World Wide Web Consortium (W3C) ensures that code is built according to a set of quality standards, and they are also concerned with accessibility.